-Day 20 The tour officially ends with breakfast, then depending on your flight you may have time for a final stroll around the beautiful town centre before heading to the airport.
-You're out here, homeward bound; please go tell 100 friends...
+Day 20 The tour officially ends with breakfast,

+then depending on your flight you may have time for a final stroll around the beautiful town centre before heading to the airport.
+Or of course, you're free to extend your stay and enjoy Ljubljana for a few more days.